openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 TripleO
 ^^^^^^^

-TripleO is the friendly name for “OpenStack on OpenStack”.
+TripleO is the friendly name for "OpenStack on OpenStack".
 It is an official OpenStack program with the goal of allowing you to deploy and manage a production cloud onto bare metal hardware using a subset of existing OpenStack components.

 .. image:: ../_images/overview.png

-With TripleO, you start by creating an “undercloud” (a deployment cloud) that will contain the necessary OpenStack components to deploy and manage an “overcloud” (a workload cloud).
+With TripleO, you start by creating an "undercloud" (a deployment cloud) that will contain the necessary OpenStack components to deploy and manage an "overcloud" (a workload cloud).
 The overcloud is the deployed solution and can represent a cloud for any purpose (e.g. production, staging, test, etc).
 The operator can choose any OpenStack components they want for the overcloud.